Hammer Bay: Cast

+Production

 After submitting a largely improvised 3 min test pilot for the inaugural Optus ONE80PROJECT competition, it was awarded the People's Choice Award on 28 January 2007.
 In a joint venture with MTV Australia, Sony Ericsson and Optus, the festival was the first round of the initiative designed to expose the talent of standout new directors, writers and producers.
 Judges for the competition that year were Abbie Cornish, Neil Armfield, Alice Bell, Nash Edgerton and Joel Edgerton.

-The 1 hour film was produced through MTV and Cherub Pictures.
+The 52-minute film was produced by Cherub Pictures for Optus and MTV.